 - Many EU retailers are starting to demand social standards, like Fairtrade or ETI.
 Retailers often ask for a variety of certificates.
-Find out which retailers are asking for which combination of certification schemes and how you can comply. - Many retailers in the United Kingdom require certain environmental standards are met, like MPS-ABC.
+Find out which retailers are asking for which combination of certification schemes and how you can comply. - Many EU retailers demand standards that include good agricultural practices, social conditions and environmental sustainability, like MPS-ABC or Florverde ® Sustainable Flowers.
 Retailers often ask for a variety of certificates.
-Find out which retailers are asking for which combination of certification schemes and how you can comply. - For more information about flowers that are grown in an environmentally-friendly manner, under acceptable working conditions, check websites such as MPS and Fair Flowers Fair Plants. - Compliance with these schemes should not be taken lightly.
-Audits take place on a frequent basis.
+Find out which retailers are asking for which combination of certification schemes and how you can comply. - Compliance with these schemes should not be taken lightly.
+Audits take place on a frequent basis. - Follow the developments in sea transport of cut flowers.
+E.g. through the GreenChainge project website.